closerdao/tdf-game-guide/06_community-living/README.md

 # 🏡 Community Living

-**Daily Life** Community living at TDF is about the everyday practices that create connection and regeneration.
+**OASA-Aligned Daily Life** Community living at TDF is about the everyday practices that create connection and regeneration according to [OASA regenerative principles](https://oasa.earth).

-> *"The real magic happens in the small moments of connection and care."*
+> *"The real magic happens in the small moments of connection and care, within the bounds of ecological integrity."*

+**Constitutional Framework**: All community activities must comply with the [OASA constitution](https://oasa.earth) and may require approval by OASA's General Meeting for major changes.

 ## 🌞 Daily Schedule